mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 # Applications
 - Afrasan or Afroasiatic and its point of origin.
 Arabic and Semitic languages, Ancient Egyptian, and Ethiopiac languages as well.
-Where did it all begin?
+Where did this Phylogeny originate?
 - NaDene phylogeny and its point of origin.
 Simulating _spatial and temporal points of origin_.

 ---